Visible review: Freelancers can live on this $40 Verizon service | Pocketnow

 Besides the marketing and imaging towards the under-40’s, the premise is simple.
 If you’re familiar with AT&T’s prepaid carrier, Cricket Wireless, you’ll be familiar with the concept of speed throttling for general data use.

-Here’s the plan: it’s $40 a month for unlimited talk, text and data at a maximum of 5Mbps — minus some lower caps for streaming video (up to 3Mbps), video calls (2Mbps), social network browsing (1Mbps) and music (500kbps) and the occasional congestion management.
+Here’s the plan: it’s $40 a month for unlimited talk, text and data at a maximum of 5Mbps.
+Visible references speeds for streaming video (up to 3Mbps for 480p resolution), video calls (2Mbps), social network browsing (1Mbps) and music (500kbps) as to how far those 5Mbps goes.
+Expect the occasional congestion management if you’re on a busy cell site.
 Yes, data does include mobile hotspot.

 Unlike Cricket, though, there’s no pre-determined usage threshold where customers automatically get plummeted down to ridiculously slow speeds for the rest of the billing cycle.
 Visible tells me that its deprioritization policy is strictly a business decision, not meant to be an added traffic management measure.

 All customers have to do to join is to head to Visible’s website and make sure they have a late-model iPhone (iPhone 6 or later or a Galaxy S9 or S9+ that’s not locked to another network.
 The company will overnight a SIM card at no charge.
-In lieu of BYO, customers can purchase a device from the network in one lump sum or pay for it through its financing partner Affirm on a 12-, 18- or 24-month term.
-Keep in mind that you’re dealing with non-zero APRs and that creditworthiness comes into play here.
+In lieu of BYO, customers can purchase a device from the network in one lump sum or pay for it through its financing partner Affirm on a 12-, 18- or 24-month term with zero interest.

 There are no family or group plans available right now and we have no clue if or when they’ll come along, so it’s one line to a person and that’s that for the moment.
 Service is contract-free and can be canceled at any time, but device financing contracts with Affirm will still be active.

-Note: Corrections: We have corrected a few pieces of information from the original version of this article.